martenframework/marten/docs/versioned_docs/version-0.1/handlers-and-http/routing.md

 As you can see, routes are defined by calling a `#path` method that requires three arguments:

 * the first argument is the route pattern, which is a string like `/foo/bar` and which can contain additional [parameters](#specifying-route-parameters)
-* the second argment is the handler class associated with the specified route
+* the second argument is the handler class associated with the specified route
 * the last argument is the route name, which is an identifier that can later be used in your codebase to generate the full URL for a specific route, and optionally inject parameters in it (see [Reverse URL resolutions](#reverse-url-resolutions))

 :::tip
 It is possible to map multiple routes to the same handler class if necessary.
 This can be useful if you need to provide route aliases for some handlers for example.
 :::

 These routes are evaluated and constructed at runtime, which means that you can define conditional routes if you need to.
-For example a "debug" handler (only available in a development environment) could be added to the above routes map with the following addition:
+For example, a "debug" handler (only available in a development environment) could be added to the above routes map with the following addition:

 ```crystal
 Marten.routes.draw do